microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/orgcontact-delta.md

 - If the property has changed, the new value is included in the response.
 This includes properties being set to null value.
 - If the property has not changed, the property is not included in the response at all.
 (Different from the default behavior.)

 > **Note:** The header can be added to a `deltaLink` request at any point in time in the delta cycle.
-The header only affects the set of properties included in the response and it does not affect how the delta query is executed.
+The header only affects the set of properties included in the response and it does not affect how the delta query is run.
 See [Example 3](#example-3-alternative-minimal-response-behavior).

 ## Examples